RHEUMATOID ARTHRITIS AND EATING HABITS

 be identified."

-Linos and colleagues also note that the typical
+and colleagues also

 American diet is rich certain types of fat that are